 The LORD is close to the brokenhearted and saves those who are crushed in spirit.

-UPDATED: This year it has been 22 years since my whole world changed!
-My baby is now 22 years old and recently gave birth to her first baby.
+UPDATED: This year it has been 25 years since my whole world changed!
+A few years ago, when my baby was 22 years old, she gave birth to her first baby.